Tofukuji Temple 東福寺

 The garden (shown in the photograph below) around the Hojo (Main Hall) is the work of Mirai Shigemori (1896-1975) who installed them in 1939 using mostly moss and gravel to complete a beautiful whole.

-The sub-temple Sesshuji contains another famous rock garden attributed to the painter Sesshu called tsurukame-no-niwa - the crane and tortoise garden as the rocks depict these two creatures.
+The sub-temple Sesshuji (Funda-in) contains another famous rock garden attributed to the painter Sesshu called tsurukame-no-niwa - the crane and tortoise garden as the rocks depict these two creatures.
 Sesshu's most famous garden is in Yamaguchi.

 Tofukuji is the headquarters of the Tofukuji school of the Rinzai sect of Japanese Buddhism.